How to effectively mic up an acoustic guitar is one of the most asked questions in the recording field.

-Wow!
-The sound was beautifully balanced (in a less than perfect room) and it was the first time I’ve recorded that guitar with no tweaking needed afterwards.
-I made no e.q. adjustments or processing except to add a touch of compression, just for a little dynamic control (which I probably didn’t need).
-Way better than the neck/body joint method and all with just one microphone.
-My new go-to guitar miking method.
+Nice!
+The sound was well balanced (in a less than perfect room) and it was the first time I’ve recorded that guitar with no tweaking needed afterwards.
+I made no e.q. adjustments or processing except to add a touch of compression, just for a little dynamic control.
+Much better, in this case, than the neck/body joint and all with just one microphone.
 Worth sharing.

-As the artist pointed out, facing upwards from the bottom of the guitar puts the heavier and more energetic wound bottom strings further away and the thinner top strings closer to the microphone, creating a more even string balance.
-Sounds right.
-Give it a try & let me know how you went.
-(Email rick at rickveneer.com)
+In the artist’s opinion, facing upwards from the bottom of the guitar puts the heavier and more energetic wound bottom strings further away and the thinner top strings closer to the microphone, creating a more even string balance.

 Naturally, the above setup is ideal for the particular player and instrument.
 He plays fingerstyle and prefers a slightly darker tone.
 When recording my Taylor I find that two mics setup as an xy stereo pair gives the best results.